biorack/BASTet/doc/convert_files.rst

     --error-handling <options>: Define how errors should be handled.
 Options are:
-                       i)   terminate-and-cleanup (default) : Terminate the conversion, delete the the HDF5 file and do not add the file to the database. ii)  terminate-only,: Leave the generated HDF5 output file in place but  do not add the file to the database.
+                       i)   terminate-and-cleanup (default) : Terminate the conversion, delete the the HDF5 file and do not add the file to the database. ii)  terminate-only, : Leave the generated HDF5 output file in place but  do not add the file to the database.
                        iii) continue-on-error: Ignore errors if possible and continue, even if this means that some data may be missing from the output.
+    --email <email1 email2 ...>: Send notification in case of both error or success to the given email address.
+    --email-success <email1 email2 ...>>: Send notification in case of success to the given email address.
+    --email-error <email1 email2 ...>>: Send notification in case of error to the given email address.

     ===INPUT DATA OPTIONS===